What Is Performance Improvement?

 Finally, Measure It.

 Of course, there is only one real way to tell that a solution resulted in successful improvement: Measuring the results.
+Focusing on one task at a time is crucial to accurately measure and achieve performance goals.
 The easiest way to measure performance is by measuring the quantity of the outputs themselves, which should be “countable”—or a specific, measurable result occurring within a specific time frame:

 It is also possible to measure using the criteria by which you determine if the output was done well, including accuracy, volume, timeliness, cost, and safety measures: